AMWA-TV/info-004/docs/Example HOWTO.md

 ### Checking the `SRV` records

-Finally we can resolve the actual host IP and port for the returned registry using
+Finally we can resolve the actual host IP and port for the returned registry using:

 ```
 # dig reg-api-1._nmos-register._tcp.example.com SRV